museumsforall/beautiful-jekyll/_posts/2018-11-09-usability-testing-review.md

 **Usability Test 3**

+This week we conducted our third usability test with our paper prototype.
+We recruited a Williams student who is not in HCI and does not have a technical background or experience with art.
+We conducted the test in Lees on Thursday afternoon where there were plenty of people around but not crowded.
+We chose this environment because it was familiar and convenient for the participant.
+We chose this participant because she has no focused background with design or technology.
+We thought she was a good participant because her lack of technical background would give us some good insight into design.

+We introduced our project with some background about the HCI course and a vague description of our goal and purpose of the project.
+We emphasized the importance of thinking aloud and oversharing opinions and thoughts during the test.
+Then we read her a background story: she had just gone through the Dance We Must exhibit in WCMA and saw the smartboard on his way out.
+Then we asked her to complete the first task: viewing other people's comments on the work.
+We then asked her to complete the second task: sharing her own comments in response to the work.
+Dana facilitated the test while Jamie was the computer and Elvira took notes.

+After completing this usability we realized we needed to redesign our content/context pages to be a different layout because putting them side to side makes it slightly confusing.
+Also she brought up good points that not all people might not have phones and would not be able to contribute to the discussion.
+She helped us realize that some design and layout revisions need to be made.
+These changes are outlined and described in the table below.

+![Usability Test Table]

 ## Final Paper Prototype

 Submit detailed images of your final paper prototype, as revised in this process.
 Include both: